Arthur Koestler: 1930s

 In the early 1930s, Koestler moved to the Soviet Union.
 In 1932, Koestler travelled in Turkmenistan and Central Asia, where he met and traveled with Langston Hughes.
 During his stay in the Soviet Union, he also lived for a time in the Ukrainian Soviet Socialist Republic, alongside physicist and writer Alexander Weissberg.
 At the time, the Ukrainian SSR was in the middle of a catastrophic man-made famine.
 Much later, he would describe how in the train station of Kharkiv, "[Ukrainian peasant women] held up to the carriage windows horrible infants with enormous wobbling heads, sticklike limbs, and swollen, pointed bellies" as a result of the widespread malnutrition.
 Nevertheless, at this time, he remained a convinced Soviet sympathiser, and echoing the official version of events by the Soviet government, he claimed that those starving were "enemies of the people who preferred begging to work."
 Koestler wrote a book on the Soviet Five-Year Plan that did not meet with the approval of the Soviet authorities and was never published in Russian.
 Only the German version, extensively censored, was published in an edition for German-speaking Soviet citizens.

 As a result of Adolf Hitler's rise to power in January 1933, Koestler could no longer visit Germany.
 Koestler left the Soviet Union in 1933, and in September of that year, he returned to Paris and, for the next two years, was active in anti-fascist movements.
 He wrote propaganda under the direction of Willi Münzenberg, the Comintern's chief propaganda director in the West.
 In 1935, Koestler married Dorothy Ascher (1905−1992), a fellow communist activist.
 They separated amicably in 1937.

 In 1936, during the Spanish Civil War, Koestler undertook a visit to General Francisco Franco's headquarters in Seville on behalf of the Comintern, pretending to be a Franco sympathiser and using credentials from the London daily News Chronicle as cover.
-He collected evidence of the direct involvement of Fascist Italy and Nazi Germany on Franco's side, which at that time the Nationalists rebels were still trying to conceal.
+He collected evidence of the direct involvement of Fascist Italy and Nazi Germany on Franco's side, which at that time the Nationalist rebels were still trying to conceal.
 He had to escape after he was recognised and denounced as a communist by a former German colleague.
 Back in France, he wrote L'Espagne Ensanglantée, which was later incorporated into his book Spanish Testament.
 Within Spanish Testament, while in prison, Koestler described his belief in "the Socialist conception of the future of humanity"; in other words, "to given[sic] workers chance".